Sands Conservation Area

 Also known as Douglas Sands Trail

 For access to the Pipeline Trial or the northern terminus of the Greenwood Trail, there is a paved parking lot on Greenwood Road opposite Trevor Lane.

 Douglas Sands Memorial Trail

 This beautiful trail is along a wooded ridge that overlooks a deep ravine.
 The trail is relatively short, but rugged in places.
 At the upper end of the trail, look for a path that rises to the right towards a rocky overlook with dramatic views to the northwest.
 Saddle Hill Road and the Saddle Hill Country Club were named after this promontory which is shaped like a horse saddle about the size of a house foundation.

 The Pipeline Trail connects the Saddle Hill area with the paved parking lot on Overlook Road opposite Trevor Lane on the north and the Duck Pond Trail in Hopkinton State Park on the south.
 Except for the loop around Summit Way, the trail follows an old telephone line right-of-way, and much of it is quite wide.
 When walking this trail, keep an eye out for signs that take you on the bypass around Summit Way.
-If you miss that bypass you will have to cross Summit Way and walk on a lawn to continue.
+If you miss that bypass you will have to cross Summit Way and walk on a lawn to meet the trail again.